Close Banner

 Disney World and Universal Orlando Resort (if that’s also on your must-see list) are much larger properties than their West Coast counterparts.
 Even the ride exits are much longer than the Disneyland versions.
 The same rides may have larger footprints too!
 You’ll notice the castle is bigger and the hub and lands have more space to them.
 That also means you’ll be getting your steps in, so wear good walking shoes.

 The climate will also differ from what you are used to at Disneyland.
 Check the weather forecast so you’ll know what to pack, but in warmer months, be prepared for heat, humidity and rain.
-You may not need that sweater on warms night at Disney World, whereas the temperatures drop at Disneyland as soon as the sun goes down.
+You may not need that sweater on warm nights at Disney World, whereas the temperatures drop at Disneyland as soon as the sun goes down.
 Rain may be a rare event at Disneyland, especially in summer.
-However, thunderstorms tend to be an everyday event in the summer in Orlando, but the storms move in and out very quickly and are usually in the late afternoon.
+However, thunderstorms tend to be an everyday event in the summer in Orlando.
+But the storms move in and out very quickly and are usually in the late afternoon.
 Bring that umbrella and poncho, and check both the forecast and the radar to stay ahead of the rain.
 Did you know a company makes PonchEars?
 The hood allows room for your ear headbands!

-Disney World has more options on Genie+, so you'll see rides such as Dumbo, Pirates and Jungle Cruise on Genie+ there.
-What's not included are PhotoPass photos.
+Disney World has more options with Lightning Lanes, so you'll see rides such as Dumbo, Peter Pan and Jungle Cruise on with Lightning Lanes.
+What's not included are PhotoPass photographer photos.
 You'll have to buy those separately.
+On-ride photos are included through.

-You probably have a lot of questions. we probably have the answers.
-Hop over to our Disney World posts on Disney Genie and our Disney Genie FAQ as well as Our Top Tips and Strategies fro Using Genie+ at Disney World to learn all about Disney Genie, Genie+ and individual Lightning Lane selections at Disney World.
-Disney Genie, not to be confused with Genie+, is a new free planning tool in the My Disney Experience and Disneyland apps.
+Disney Genie, not to be confused with the former Genie+, is still a free planning tool in the My Disney Experience and Disneyland apps.
 It helps you plan your day in real time and offers suggestions for a shorter wait for a ride.
-You might not need it at your familiar parks, but it could be helpful when your'e in a whole new world.
+You might not need it at your familiar parks, but it could be helpful when you're in a whole new world.

 Virtual Queues